-We clean our house on a weekly basis, we make sure our cars are tidy, we clean out our fridge and cupboards and toss out old food.
-We clean out our closets and get rid of clothes that no longer fit us, we clean out our bodies with healthy food, we even clean up our desktops and our phone apps.
+We clean our house on a weekly basis.
+We make sure our cars are tidy.
+We clean out our fridge and cupboards and toss out old food.
+We clean out our closets and get rid of clothes that no longer fit us.
+We clean out our bodies with healthy food.
+We even clean up our desktops and our phone apps.

-If there’s an area in your life that brings you anxiety, frustration or some dark clouds, it could be a simple matter of reevaluating who you are right now, circa 2015 and letting go of the thoughts, triggers, tastes, habits, associations, beliefs and fears that you’ve outgrown without even noticing.
+If there’s an area in your life that brings you anxiety, frustration or some dark clouds, it could be a simple matter of reevaluating who you are right now, and letting go of the thoughts, triggers, tastes, habits, associations, beliefs and fears that you’ve outgrown without even noticing.

 If I can talk in front of a group of people for 20 minutes without getting nervous, anything is possible for you.

 Sometimes it’s the littlest things that make the biggest impact in our life.